dtumods/dtumods/_sections/upcoming.md

 These are all elements of the workflow that needs to be realized to address the challenge of building predictive surrogate models –Digitial Twins – for complex applications.

+#### About the speaker

+After receiving his PhD in 1995 from the Technical University of Denmark, Professor Hesthaven joined Brown University, USA where he became Professor of Applied Mathematics in 2005.
+In 2013 he joined EPFL as Chair of Computational Mathematics and Simulation Science and from 2017-2020 served as Dean of the School of Basic Sciences.
+From 2021, he serves as Provost of EPFL.

+His research interests focus on the development, analysis, and application of high-order accurate methods for the solution of complex time-dependent problems, described by nonlinear partial differential equations and often requiring high-performance computing.A particular focus of his research has been on the development of computational methods for problems of linear and non-linear wave problems with recent emphasis on reduced order modeling and on combining traditional methods with machine learning and neural networks with broad applications..

+He has received several awards for his research and his teaching, and has published 4 monographs and more than 175 research papers.
+He is an elected member of the Royal Danish Academy of Sciences and Letters, and a Fellow of the American Mathematical Society (AMS) and the Society for Industrial and Applied Mathematics (SIAM).

 ### Mehmet Akçakaya (University of Minnesota)